 In 2014, Market Basket employees were named Bostonians of the Year by The Boston Globe.

-In 2015, Stat was launched to cover health, medicine, and life sciences, with a focus on the biotechnology industry in and around Boston.
-Stat employs journalists in multiple cities.
+In 2015, Stat was launched to cover health, medicine, and life sciences.

-In 2015, the American drama film Spotlight, based on The Boston Globe's coverage of the Roman Catholic Church sex abuse scandal, was released.
+In 2015, the Academy Award-winning film Spotlight, named after the paper's investigative division, dramatized the Globe's work on the Roman Catholic Church sex abuse scandal.

 In January 2017, Doug Franklin replaced Mike Sheehan as CEO of The Boston Globe.

-In June 2017, The Boston Globe moved its printing operations to Myles Standish Industrial Park in Taunton, Massachusetts.
+In June 2017, The Boston Globe moved its printing operations to Myles Standish Industrial Park in Taunton, Massachusetts, and its headquarters to Exchange Place in Boston's Financial District.

-In July 2017, Doug Franklin resigned as CEO of The Boston Globe due to strategic conflicts with owner Henry.
+In July 2017, Doug Franklin resigned as CEO of The Boston Globe due to strategic conflicts with owner John W. Henry.

 In 2017, neuropathologist Ann McKee was named Bostonian of the Year by The Boston Globe.

-In August 2018, the editorial board launched a coordinated campaign for newspapers nationwide to respond to President Donald Trump's "enemy of the people" attacks.
+In August 2018, The Boston Globe launched a campaign for newspapers nationwide to respond to President Donald Trump's attacks on the media.

 In 2018, Design New England: The Magazine of Splendid Homes and Gardens ceased publication.

-In 2018, columnist Kevin Cullen was suspended by The Boston Globe for embellishing claims he made on radio and in public appearances related to the Boston Marathon bombing.
+In 2018, columnist Kevin Cullen was suspended by the Globe for embellishing claims he made on radio and in public appearances related to the Boston Marathon bombing.

 In May 2019, Robert Chain pleaded guilty in a US federal court to seven counts of making threatening communications in interstate commerce.